txstate-etc/dataloader-factory/README.md

 # dataloader-extra
-DataLoader classes to make it easier write complex graphql resolvers.
+DataLoader classes to make it easier to write complex graphql resolvers.